pnsaeta/p064/docs/PD-PD5.md

 The relaxation method converges rather slowly.
 It typically takes a large number of iterations to achieve a potential distribution that doesn't change appreciably on subsequent iterations.
 One way to try to speed up convergence of the relaxation method is to **over-relax** by an amount between 1 and 2.
 That is, if Eq.&nbsp;(\ref{eq:average}) would change the value of $$V_{i,j}$$ by $$\delta V_{i,j}$$, change it by $$\rho \delta V_{i,j}$$ for $$1 \le \rho \le 2$$.
 For the "right" value of the successive over-relaxation parameter $$\rho$$, you can achieve significantly better performance.
 However, if you make $$\rho$$ too big, the convergence rate gets worse again, and for $$\rho \ge 2$$, the method becomes unstable and fails to converge.

 Another strategy is to do an initial relaxation on a coarse lattice, and use the result of that relaxation to seed the initial values of a finer lattice.

 ### Exercise

-Compare over-relaxation and coarse-graining approaches for accelerating convergence of a
+Compare over-relaxation and coarse-graining approaches for accelerating convergence in a square region of side $$L$$ whose left, bottom, and right boundaries are grounded and whose top boundary is held at $$V_0$$.

 ## Diffusion in One-Dimension